xerta555/Detach-Files/repo/README.md

 A: Ask on Telegram group or/and on XDA OP (scroll up)

-#### Q: When are the changes applied ?
+#### Q: When are the changes applied after the first flash ?

-A: When you flash the module, and when you run the command: su -c detach -id.
+A: When you flash the module, and reboot your device.

 #### Q: Where to find an app's package name ?